You bring your body, mind, heart and spirit to your work as a Mammography Technologist.

 We hire people, not resumes.
 But we also expect excellence, which is why we require:

-Current American Registry of Radiologic Technologist ARRT (R)
+Current Registration with The American Registry of Radiologic Technologists (ARRT), required

 Your next move.

 Now that you know more about being a Mammography Technologist on our team we hope youâ™ll join us.
-At SCL Health youâ™ll reaffirm every day how much you love this work, and why you were called to it in the first place.
+At St. Vincent Healthcare youâ™ll reaffirm every day how much you love this work, and why you were called to it in the first place.